herlyn-mortensen/Project-Restaurant-Reviews/README.md

 With pending implementations, the site has plans on adding photo uploading feature with better UI and descriptions as shown on the Figma link, as well as adding comments on reviews.

 For the bugs and limitations,the site that the /'review'/:reviewID url which is part of the "edit" feature - is not responding to the css link I created, making it look messy.
+Lastly, the .env file which was placed on the .gitignore is still showing on this repository.

 ### MONGO SAMPLE DOCUMENTS